Family and Medical Leave Act: Everything You Need to Know

 Women routinely end up in job positions that do not provide them with paid leave.
 In some instances, companies like Google and Facebook have implemented extremely beneficial policies, but in most cases companies don’t offer this sort of leave.
 During Obama’s term, the former President tried to get more states to come up with their own family-leave laws and incentive this activity with two billion dollars.
 Eventually, Obama signed something to ensure that parents could have up to six weeks of paid leave when they welcomed a new child into the home or had to care for a family member with a serious health condition.
 Some states have since implemented their own paid leave policies, but the threat women face of experiencing a cut in their wages makes them not want to take as much time off of work.

 Need additional information related to the Family and Medical Leave Act or other paid sick leave law and benefits?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.